British

-The battlecruisers used both single and triple mountings, with the latter having the guns individually sleeved, an unusual feature for a secondary weapon.
+The Repulse class battlecruisers used both single and triple mountings, with the latter mounting having the guns individually sleeved, an unusual feature for a secondary weapon.
 This mounting required a very large crew of 32 and, as it lacked power assist, proved to be quite cumbersome.

-During World War II, this weapon was used in single mountings on many corvettes as well as on numerous smaller ships.
+During World War II, this weapon was used in single mountings on many corvettes as well as on numerous smaller ships including 1,200 on DEMS.

 Mark IX was of wire wound construction with tapered inner A tube and jacket.
 Mark IX* differed in having no inner A tube.
-Mark IX** had no inner A tube, a B tube and overlapping short jacket and an old-style wire-winding method.
+Mark IX** was introduced to suit older manufacturing equipment at EOC and COW and had no inner A tube, a B tube and overlapping short jacket and an old-style step wire-winding method.
 All had Welin breech blocks with Vickers mechanisms.
-Some 2,382 were built.
+Some 2,382 were built of which 2,193 were still in service as of September 1939.
 Actual bore length was 44.35 calibers.

-The Mark X was originally built for the Norwegian Nidaros class coastal defense ships which were taken over at the start of World War I. These were of Elswick Pattern T and were partly wire wound with coned breech block.
-Fifteen guns were built and were used only on DAMS.
+The Mark X was originally built for the Norwegian Nidaros class coastal defense ships which were taken over at the start of World War I and became the HMS Glatton class.
+These guns were of Elswick Pattern T and were partly wire wound with coned breech block.
+A total of fifteen guns were built and these were used only on DAMS.

 The data that follows is specifically for the Mark IX, but the ballistics for the Mark X were similar.